jagrvargen/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

 4. Print Alphabets - Prints all the lowercase letters in the alphabet followed immediately by the uppercase letters.

 5. Print Numbers - Prints all single digit numbers of base 10 starting from zero, followed by a newline.

+6. Print Numberz - Prints all single digit numbers in base 10 using the putchar function.